A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia

-\blfootnote{*Corresponding author: lorand.parajdi@mail.wvu.edu} \blfootnote{Email: lorand.parajdi@mail.wvu.edu (L.G.
-Parajdi),\ xb0002@mix.wvu.edu (X. Bai),\ david.vale.kegyes@elearn.umfcluj.ro (D. Kegyes),} \blfootnote{ciprian.tomuleasa@umfcluj.ro (C. Tomuleasa)} \textbf{Abstract:} This study presents a mathematical model describing cloned hematopoiesis in chronic myeloid leukemia (CML) through a nonlinear system of differential equations.
-The primary objective is to understand the progression from normal hematopoiesis to the chronic and accelerated-acute phases in myeloid leukemia.
-The model incorporates intrinsic cellular division events in hematopoiesis and delineates the evolution of chronic myeloid leukemia into six compartments: cycling stem cells, quiescent stem cells, progenitor cells, differentiated cells, and terminally differentiated cells.
-Our analysis reveals the existence of three distinct steady states within the dynamical system, representing normal hematopoiesis, the chronic phase, and the accelerated-acute stage of the disease.
+\blfootnote{*Corresponding author: lorand.parajdi@ubbcluj.ro} \blfootnote{Email: lorand.parajdi@ubbcluj.ro (L.G.
+Parajdi),\ xb0002@mix.wvu.edu (X. Bai),\ david.vale.kegyes@elearn.umfcluj.ro (D. Kegyes),} \blfootnote{ciprian.tomuleasa@umfcluj.ro (C. Tomuleasa).
+This version of the manuscript was published in Mathematical Medicine and Biology: A} \blfootnote{Journal of the IMA (2025), 42(3), 253–288. https://doi.org/10.1093/imammb/dqaf004} \textbf{Abstract:} This study presents a mathematical model describing cloned hematopoiesis in chronic myeloid leukemia (CML) through a nonlinear system of differential equations.
+The primary objective is to understand the progression from healthy hematopoiesis to the chronic and accelerated-acute phases in myeloid leukemia.
+The model incorporates intrinsic cellular division events in hematopoiesis and delineates the evolution of chronic myeloid leukemia into five compartments: cycling stem cells, quiescent stem cells, progenitor cells, differentiated cells and terminally differentiated cells.
+Our analysis reveals the existence of three distinct non-zero steady states within the dynamical system, representing healthy hematopoiesis, the chronic phase and the accelerated-acute stage of the disease.
 We investigate the local and global stability of these steady states and provide a characterization of the hematopoietic states based on this analysis.
 Additionally, numerical simulations are included to illustrate the theoretical results. \\

 \textbf{Keywords}: mathematical modeling; dynamical system; steady state; stability; clonal hematopoiesis; chronic myeloid leukemia; cycling stem cells; quiescent stem cells; progenitor cells; differentiated cells; terminally differentiated cells; pseudo-chemical reactions